andreyorst/grscheme/README.md

 # my_scheme

 Simple scheme-like language written in Rust as self-educational exercise.
-This is in **very early stages** of development, so the information below may be not accurate.
+This is in **very very VERY early stages** of development, so the information below may be not accurate.
 Not intended for serious use.

+## Goals
+I do not have CS grade, and did not studied programming language theory.
+I do have some experience in various programming languages though.
+I've worked mainly with C and C++, and studied or used for hobby project such languages as Rust, Perl, POSIX shell scripting, Awk, Emacs Lisp, GNU Guile, Racket and maybe something else.

+This is my experiment in writing a language without knowing much about how to actually write one.
+I'm going to explore jungle map-less.
+Here's what I have in mind with this project (which actually may change over time):

+- Have a small and fast language written in safe Rust;
+- Be a pure functional language;
+- Run all procedures in separate threads, e.g. when evaluating `(f1 (f2) (f3))`, `f1` spawns a thread, then `f2` spawns it's
+  own thread, and `f3` spawn another one. `f1` then waits for `f2` and `f3` threads to finish;
+- Tail call optimization.
+Not sure about mutual t.c.o. though.
+- Pattern-based typing system.
+- Less parentheses in places where we should not need ones, like `cond` or `let`
+- Improve (IMO) upon various things I find strange in Scheme, like `let` `let*` and `letrec` really should be one thing.

+Because this will be a pure language, there should be no person who would like to actually use this language for anything practical, but if you want, consider something else (at least for now).

-## Syntax
+## Syntax (or how do you actually call it in Lisps?)
 The goal syntax would be something like this:

 - `1`, `-1`, `1.0`, `-1.0` - numeric constants,